peter-sipos/jednotka-summer_scout_camp/README.md

     - if you do change them, then you also need to change their names in the config file
 - in the form, generate a table with the form responses, which is done in the Responses tab
   - **WARNING: don't alter the question in the form after the generation of the table, nor the headers in the table!**
-- prepare the template of the email
-  - this will be the text of the email in which the generated PDF will be sent
-  - it's enough to use the attached document "Email template.docx" located in the "resources" folder
-    - for as-is functionality there are no edits to the file necessary
-  - it's of course possible to edit the given file (it's a regular Word document), e.g. to edit the texts
-    - **WARNING: should you decide to edit the doc or use your own texts, it's vital to keep the following in mind:**
-      - **the body of document must be formatted in HTML to ensure proper text formatting in the email**
-      - i.e. only the formatting of the text done via HTML tags will be taken into account
-        - e.g. bold text outside the <b>...</b> tags won't be bold in the resulting email
-        - for reference on HTML tags see: https://www.javatpoint.com/html-tags or https://www.w3schools.com/tags/ref_byfunc.asp
-    - the final file can be either a Word .docx document or a Google Docs document
-      - in case of Word doc it is at last required to upload it to Google Drive - recommended place is folder with the sign up form
 - prepare the application document
   - this is the document which will be filled in automatically with the data from the form response, exported to PDF and sent via email
   - it's enough to use the attached document "Application template.docx" located in the "resources" folder
     - for as-is functionality there are no edits to the file necessary
   - the application template can also be edited to serve your specific needs
-    - compared to the email template, the file **does not** need to be formatted using HTML
     - **WARNING: should you decide to edit the doc or use your own texts, it's vital to keep the following in mind:**
       - at places where data from the form response are to be injected it's necessary to put in a "{{TAG}}"
         - **WARNING: the text of the "TAG" in the {{}} needs to be identical to the wording of the given question in the sign up form!**